-All applicants for a premium listing must be able to demonstrate that they will be carrying on an independent business as their main activity.14 The LR set out the following guidance on factors that will indicate when a company will not be considered to have an independent business:
+All applicants for a premium listing must be able to demonstrate that they will be carrying on an independent business as their main activity (including if they have a controlling shareholder).
+The LR set out the following guidance on factors that will indicate when a company will not be considered to have an independent business:

+- a a majority of the revenue generated by the new applicant's business is attributable to business conducted directly or indirectly with one person or group; - b a new applicant cannot demonstrate that it has access to financing other than from one person or group; or - c an applicant does not have:

+LR 6.10.1R(2).

+LR 6.10.1R(1).

+LR 6.5.4R

+LR 6.9.1R

+LR 6.4.1.

-- a majority of the revenue generated by the new applicant's business is attributable to business conducted directly or indirectly with a controlling shareholder (or any associate thereof) of the new applicant; - b a new applicant does not have: - strategic control over the commercialisation of its products; - strategic control over its ability to earn revenue; or - freedom to implement its business strategy; - a new applicant cannot demonstrate that it has access to financing other than from a controlling shareholder (or any associate thereof); - a new applicant has granted or may be required to grant security over its business in connection with the funding of a controlling shareholder or a member of a controlling shareholder's group; - except in relation to a mineral company (which has specific eligibility requirements in relation to its interests in mineral resources - see below), a new applicant's business consists principally of holdings of shares in entities that it does not control, including entities where: - the new applicant is only able to exercise negative control; - the new applicant's control is subject to contractual arrangements that could be altered without its agreement or could result in a temporary or permanent loss of control; or - f a controlling shareholder (or any associate thereof) appears to be able to influence the operations of the new applicant outside its normal governance structures or via material shareholdings in one or more significant subsidiary undertakings.15
+- strategic control over the commercialisation of its products; - strategic control over its ability to earn revenue; or - freedom to implement its business strategy; - d an applicant has granted or may be required to grant security over its business in connection with the funding of a controlling shareholder or a member of a controlling shareholder's group; - e a controlling shareholder (or any associate thereof) appears to be able to influence the operations of the new applicant outside its normal governance structures or via material shareholdings in one or more significant subsidiary undertakings; - f a controlling shareholder appears to be able to exercise improper influence over the applicant; or - g an applicant cannot demonstrate that it has access to financing other than from a controlling shareholder (or an associate thereof).